CassandraMaldonado/LLM_Healthcare/README.md

 The pipeline uses multi-stage fine-tuning with LoRA adapters and 8-bit quantization, making it efficient to run while still effective for healthcare-related tasks.

+## Motivation

+General-purpose LLMs often struggle in clinical settings because they:

+Miss medical nuance,

+Sometimes hallucinate answers, and

+Lack domain-specific context.

+By using domain-specific datasets and reinforcement alignment techniques, this project aims to train models that provide safer and more reliable medical responses.

 ## Datasets
 Here’s what I used and why: